The University of Arizona Global Campus Catalog

 HCA 415 Community & Public Health

-This introductory course explores community and public health services in the well-being of a population.
+Community and public health is an introductory course exploring community and public health services in the well-being of a population.
 Regulatory mandates promoting public and community health are explored.
 The interface among community and public health services and the overall health care industry is explored.
 Legal and ethical imperatives emergent in public health services are discussed.
 Financing options are explored recognizing the role of categorical fiscal resources.
 Health care promotion and prevention strategies are explored in concert with the role of health care institutions and the public sector.
 Health information data is utilized in the planning of a community and/or public health project.
 Prerequisite: Successful completion of the majority of major coursework.

 HCA 421 Health Care Planning & Evaluation